quarkly/developer-docs/docs/components/atomize/overview.md

 - Add different styles for breakpoints;
 - Use variables from the project theme.

-This is necessary, first of all, to create your own primitives (which are not in the Quarkly library) for later use in the main components.
+This is necessary, first of all to create your own primitives (which are not in the Quarkly library) for later use in the main components.

 ###### &nbsp;